 Protecting against genital herpes

-You can reduce the chances of passing herpes on by:
+You can reduce the chances of passing on genital herpes by:

 - using a condom every time you have vaginal, anal or oral sex – but herpes can still be passed on if the condom does not cover the infected area